Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 To find out whether someone has OCD, therapists usually work with various screening questions, such as: "Do you clean or wash extremely often?
 Are you often concerned with symmetries?
 Are there thoughts that do not let go of you?"

-Such questions cover all the main areas, says Wahl-Kordon.
-"What is most significant is the intensity with which such actions are carried out and the time the sufferer actually spends on them or thinks about them," he says.
+Wahl-Kordon says that "what is most significant is the intensity at which such actions are carried out and the time the sufferer actually spends on them or thinks about them," he says.

-In therapy, doctors, psychotherapists and psychiatrists then have various methods at their disposal that have proven their effectiveness over the last 30 years or so.
-"With many sufferers, we can achieve very good results through behavioral therapy.
-Exposure and confrontation exercises are core elements here," Wahl-Kordon says.

-Michaela has also been taking part in these kinds of therapies, which force her to permit situations that she fears and would otherwise try to avoid.
-They are meant to help her deal with her compulsions and fears, which often have their roots far in the past.

 'I thought it was my fault'